Merkoba/Meltdown/commands.md

 ### openai

-Show the GPT menu
+Show the OpenAI menu

 ---

 ### google

+Show the Google menu

+---

+### anthropic

-Show the Gemini menu
+Show the Anthropic menu

 ---